ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

     return self;
 }
 ```

-Now that we have our singleton class set up, we can access it from any view controller by calling the `shared<#name#>` initializer that we previously set up.
+Now that we have our singleton class set up, we can access it from any view controller by calling the `shared<#name#>` method that we previously set up.

 ```objc
 - (void)viewDidLoad {